 - Internal systems?

 - A mix of 3rd party providers?

 - Other methods?

-Managing local business information is the root of many substantial business problems.
-Large corporations are hindered by the constant struggle to get the most accurate data out to the search networks, consistently across networks and in a timely way.
+Managing local business listing information is the root of many substantial business problems.
+The constant struggle to get the most accurate data out to the search networks, consistently across networks and in a timely way hinders large corporations.

 Integrating internal systems and processes into a single content management system like Rio SEO makes it simple for brands to add, edit, or manage local information at scale.
 Marketers are able to take control and focus on driving more revenue, versus managing all of that data across a multitude of systems.

-How do you optimize each location for maximum visibility in light of ever-changing search algorithms?
+How do you engage in local search engine optimization for maximum search engine visibility?
+Especially in light of ever-changing search algorithms?

 - Blanketed content?